 9

-Mind you, although the new Ranger is smaller than the F-150, it is still a very large vehicle, being the same width as the new Range Rover and over 30cm longer.
-The new Ranger has also clearly turned to its big American cousin for its look, as evidenced by the bluffer, squarer front.
+Although the Ranger is smaller than the full-fat F-150, it is still a very large vehicle, being the same width as a Range Rover and over 30cm longer.
+The Ranger has also clearly turned to its big American cousin for its look, as evidenced by the bluffer, squarer front.
 Meanwhile, the wheel arches are more neatly incorporated as flares, and there’s a shoulder line running down the sides.
 Ford still offers utilitarian versions with unpainted bumpers and steel wheels, but even the posher versions have chunky bumpers that will withstand some actual bumping.

 INTERIOR